amunoz247/Angular-Flask-Framework/README.md

 ### Project Description

-* Program developed using Angular 11 and Flask
-* Application is a RESTful API Framework
+* Application is a RESTful API Framework.
 * Performs the HTTP GET Request to get data from the Flask-Python backend and outputs data to the Angular front end.
+* Program developed using Angular 12.0.4 and Flask.
+* Node 14.17.0 was used as it was the LTS version at the time of development.

 ### Run the Program Using Docker Compose